The Uses and Benefits of Bird’s Nest Fern Plants (Asplenium nidus) Backed by Leading Research Studies

 3) A Low-maintenance & Easy Care Plant

-When provided with the right growing environment, bird’s nest ferns are relatively low-maintenance.
+When provided with the right growing environment, bird’s nest ferns are relatively low-maintenance and won’t need repotting very often.
 They thrive in conditions that mimic their natural habitat.
 In the home, this means:

 - Temperatures between 70 and 80 degrees F